celery/celery/docs/userguide/configuration.rst

 ``beat_sync_every``
 ~~~~~~~~~~~~~~~~~~~

+Default: 0.

 The number of periodic tasks that can be called before another database sync
 is issued.
-Defaults to 0 (sync based on timing - default of 3 minutes as determined by
+A value of 0 (default) means sync based on timing - default of 3 minutes as determined by
-scheduler.sync_every).
+scheduler.sync_every.
 If set to 1, beat will call sync after every task
 message sent.

 .. setting:: beat_max_loop_interval

 ``beat_max_loop_interval``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: 0.

 The maximum number of seconds :mod:`~celery.bin.beat` can sleep between checking the schedule.